 Your pain will feel worse if you are depressed.
 This because chemicals your body produces when you're depressed also worsen pain.
 Depression is an illness that can cause chemical and physical changes in the body.

 Tell your doctor or nurse if you think that you’re depressed, so you can get help and treatment.
 They may suggest that you see a doctor trained in treating depression.
-You will find more information below about treating depression.

 Talking about pain